dasch-swiss/fileidentification-galaxy/README.md

 ### Combining Steps - Custom Policies and Working Directory

 If you don't need these intermediary steps, you can run the desired steps at once by combining their flags.
-Here is an example how to do verbose testing, applying a custom policy and set the location to the working directory other than default (see **option** below for more information about the flags):
+Here is an example how to do verbose testing, applying a custom policy and set the location to the tmp directory other than default (see **option** below for more information about the flags):

-`uv run identify.py path/to/directory -ariv -p path/to/custom_policies.json -w path/to/workingdir`
+`uv run identify.py path/to/directory -ariv -p path/to/custom_policies.json --tmp-dir path/to/tmp-dir`

 Another use case example: If you have a customised policies file and want to run it against a different folder and apply it using docker